mactronmedia/FUCKeditor/README.md

 ![Banner](banner.png)

-fuckeditor is a Python scanner for an old FCKEditor, capable of detecting specific titles that indicate vulnerable installations, designed for penetration testers and bug hunters.
+FUCKeditor is a Python scanner for an old FCKEditor, capable of detecting specific titles that indicate vulnerable installations, designed for penetration testers and bug hunters.

 ## Table of Contents
 - [Overview](#overview)